ryan4yin/nixos-and-flakes-book/docs/advanced-topics/index.md

 - [Nix Official - Community](https://nixos.org/community/): Contains information about the Nix community, forums, realtime chat, meetups, RFCs, the official team architecture, etc.
 - [Nix Channel Status](https://status.nixos.org/): The build status of each Nix channel.
+- [nix-community/NUR](https://github.com/nix-community/NUR): Although Nixpkgs contains a large number of packages, some packages are not included in Nixpkgs due to reasons such as review speed and licensing agreements.
+NUR is a decentralized Nix package repository where anyone can create their own Nix repository and add it to NUR for others to use.
+If you want to use a package that is not in Nixpkgs, you can try to find it here.
+If you want to share your own Nix package with others, you can create and share your own Nix repository according to the README of NUR.

 ## Documentation